PESTILENCE (PEST) HOUSE

 - The Infirmary's Cattle Barn was the largest in Wood County at the time it was built in 1892.
 A fire destroyed the barn on Sept.
 8, 1965.
 The foundation is all that remains.
 A scale model of the Cattle Barn is on exhibit inside the Museum, courtesy of Herman Aufdencamp.

-- The original chicken coop, built in 1873, is no longer standing, The original Chicken Coop at the Wood County Infirmarybut the foundation can still be seen.
-This adjacent building, also used as a chicken coop, now serves as a work shed for the Black Swamp Herb Society, caretakers of the herb garden.
+- The original chicken coop, built in 1873, is no longer standing, but its foundation can still be seen.
+A newer chicken coop was built, and now serves as a work shed for the Black Swamp Herb Society, who maintain the Herb Garden.

 - Pictured below: The original Chicken Coop, circa 1940s.